SiyaHristova/Code-Academy/Linux/20210610/README.md

-Linux group project by Dimitar Velev and Siyana Hristova
+First Linux group project by Dimitar Velev and Siyana Hristova